 4. Hawaii Volcanoes National Park – Big Island

 Although the island of Oahu receives the most tourists, the most visited attraction in the state of Hawaii is found on the Big Island.
 Hawaii Volcanoes National Park houses Kilauea, one of the world’s most active volcanoes (active since 1983 and continuously flowing ever since) as well as the world’s largest volcano, Mauna Loa.
-Spectacular Crater Rim Drive is an 11 mile road surrounding the summit and lookouts stops en route offer jaw dropping vistas of the plunging Rainbow Falls and lava tubes you can actually walk through!
+Spectacular Crater Rim Drive is an 11-mile road surrounding the summit and lookout stops en route offer jaw-dropping vistas of the plunging Rainbow Falls and lava tubes you can actually walk through!

-Travel Tip: On Crater Rim Drive, stop at the Volcano House Restaurant for a bite or for a truly unique experience spend a night in one of the 10 refurbished cabins at the Volcano House Hotel.
+Travel Tip: On Crater Rim Drive, stop at the Volcano House Restaurant for a bite, or, for a truly unique experience, spend a night in one of the 10 refurbished cabins of the Volcano House Hotel.

 5. Traditional Polynesian Tap Tattoos – All Islands

-Nowadays, every second person and their grandmother sports some sort of body-art.
+Nowadays, every second person and their grandmother sports some sort of body art.
 What many don’t know is that the art of tattooing (Tatau) originated with the Polynesians and the traditional method of “tapping” has been around for thousands of years.
-Putting the electric machine away, the artist dips his self-made needle in some self-made ink and delicately taps out the always traditional and passed-down design over many painful hours.
-As tapping is becoming a dying art, tattoo enthusiasts make appointments sometimes months in advance to fly across the ocean for their chance to get worked on by a legend.
+Putting the electric machine away, the artist dips his self-made needle in some homemade ink and delicately taps out the always traditional and passed-down design over many painful hours.
+As tapping is quickly becoming a dying art, tattoo enthusiasts make appointments, sometimes months in advance, to fly across the ocean for their chance to get worked on by a legend.

 Travel Tip: Do not ask your mom for permission.